 - explore enabling technologies like telemedicine in the Health IT Learning Center

-- learn the fundamentals of health information exchange by interacting with a working HIE
+- learn the fundamentals of health information exchange (HIE) by interacting with a working HIE

-- complete a 2 week off-site practicum experience in varied medical settings
+- complete a 2 week off-site practicum experience with a healthcare provider, software vendor, or government organization

-- receive job placement assistance, including training in resume building and interview skills,
+- receive career development assistance, and job search support including training in resume building, interview skills, professionalism, networking, and job search strategy

-- carry out a research project and present findings at the research poster forum
+- carry out a research project and present findings to industry professionals at the research poster forum during the last week of the program

 Who Should Apply?